 You know those screensaver photos so blindingly gorgeous that they hardly look real?
-Those scenes really do exist along the Overseas Highway.
+Those scenes really do exist along the Florida Keys Highway.
 This stretch of paradise, also known as the southernmost leg of U.S. 1, has been called a “magic carpet” as it connects one gem of an island after another.

 “It’s so gorgeous,” said Gina Boilini, president of the Florida Keys Scenic Corridor Alliance.
 “It’s endless water as far as you can see.”
 The turquoise views are interrupted only by the occasional dolphin, osprey or pelican.